Grunet/digestible-wcag-email-sending-deployment/README.md

 ## Deployment Notes

 - Each secret needs to be set in its own file according to the paths specified in the docker-compose.yml
-- The "volumes" section of the docker-compose.override.yml is Windows specific for local testing
+- The "volumes" section of the docker-compose.override.yml is Unix specific for local testing

 ### Deployment to AWS